eclipse-cyclonedds/cyclonedds-python/README.md

 We very much welcome all contributions to the project, whether that is questions, examples, bug fixes, enhancements or improvements to the documentation, or anything else really.
 When considering contributing code, it might be good to know that build configurations for Azure pipelines are present in the repository and that there is a test suite using pytest, along with flake8 code linting, and documentation built with sphinx.
+Be sure to install with the [Extra dependencies](#extra-dependencies) if you're going to run tests, lints or build the docs.

 You can run the test suite and linting using the [local-ci.py](local-ci.py) script in this repo.
 ```bash